 Sprague River is a tiny town located in the state of Oregon.
 With a population of 80 people and just one neighborhood, Sprague River is the 226th largest community in Oregon.

-Sprague River is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Sprague River, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Sprague River’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sprague River is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Sprague River who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Sprague River has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Sprague River has few renters and college students.
 But the biggest reason it is quieter in Sprague River than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Sprague River may be for you.